trailofbits/audit-kubernetes/notes/stefan.edwards/tm/05-controlsummary.md

 Our review assessed the controls along the following criteria:

 - Strong: controls were well implemented, centrally located, non-bypassable, and robustly designed.
-- Satisfactory: controlls were well implemented, but difuse.
+- Satisfactory: controls were well implemented, but difuse.
 - Adequate: controls were implemented to industry-standard best practice guidelines.
 - Weak: controls were either partially unimplemented, applied, or contained flaws in their design or location.
 - Missing: an entire family of control was missing from a component.